Serving Southern California Since 1984

 Users are issued smartcards or keyfobs that have magnetic strips or microchips that contain the information about the card holder in terms of access permissions or restrictions.
 These are presented to the card reader which allows or denies entry.
 These are particularly suitable for those with daycares or schools where access cards also double as ID cards.

-Installing an electronic access control system to protect private areas is a strong indicator on how seriously an organization takes its security and safety.
+Installing an access control system to protect private areas is a strong indicator on how seriously an organization takes its security and safety.
 While it will not be a 100% guarantee against criminality, having an efficient and effective access control system in place will go a long way in ensuring the safety of your premises against possible thefts or threats.

 Action 1st Loss Prevention specializes in providing access control solutions that address the security requirements of places of worship.
 We have an appreciation of the importance of creating a welcoming environment while keeping premises safe and secure.
 Our team of experts will work with you to select the product that best meets your needs and budget, install it, and provide training to ensure your organization gets the most out of its investment.